LeoHarada/SkillSeekr/README.md

 # General Info
 ***
 MVP of a website where employers can find great employees.
-Employees are able to edit their profile and upload resumes, which only Employers are able to view and download with the propert authentication.
+Employees are able to edit their profile and upload resumes, which only Employers are able to view and download with the proper authentication.

 # Technologies
 ***